sphinx-doc/sphinx/Doc-3k/tutorial/modules.rst

-As an important speed-up of the start-up time for short programs that use a lot of standard modules, if a file called :file:`spam.pyc` exists in the directory where :file:`spam.py` is found, this is assumed to contain an already-"byte- compiled" version of the module :mod:`spam`.
+As an important speed-up of the start-up time for short programs that use a lot of standard modules, if a file called :file:`spam.pyc` exists in the directory where :file:`spam.py` is found, this is assumed to contain an already-"byte-compiled" version of the module :mod:`spam`.
 The modification time of the version of :file:`spam.py` used to create :file:`spam.pyc` is recorded in :file:`spam.pyc`, and the :file:`.pyc` file is ignored if these don't match.

 Normally, you don't need to do anything to create the :file:`spam.pyc` file.